Christian-Browne/notes/java/static-final.md

 Static function is one that doesn't modify variables or take in fields that are in the class

-> Class Doesn't have to be instanciated to call it's methods
+> Class Doesn't have to be instanstiated to call it's methods

 > every method in main function has to be static so main can call it without making a new instance